 a.
 Communication Methods.
 The Compliance Officer maintains open lines of communication with all Covered Persons, clients and state and federal oversight and enforcement entities, to facilitate reporting and resolution of compliance issues.
-This includes, but is not limited to, effective lines of communication between the Compliance Officer, SIU staff, LIBERTY management and staff, and any clients, oversight entities (including, but not limited to, CMS, CA DHCS, FL AHCA and NV DHCFP), or other stakeholders.
-Consistent with this, LIBERTY adheres to a formal selfdisclosure policy.
+This includes, but is not limited to, effective lines of communication between the Compliance Officer, SIU staff, LIBERTY management and staff, and any clients, oversight entities (including, but not limited to, CMS, CA DHCS, CA DMHC, FL AHCA, NV DHCFP, OK OHCA), or other stakeholders.
+Consistent with this, LIBERTY adheres to a formal self-disclosure policy.
 LIBERTY also maintains a method of confidential reporting of compliance, FWA and privacy issues through the Compliance Hotline, as more fully discussed below.
 LIBERTY has established procedures to encourage good faith participation in the Compliance Program.

 This procedure sets forth the expectation that Covered Persons will raise questions and report concerns relating to LIBERTY's Code of Conduct, compliance policies and procedures, suspected or actual violations of federal and state laws, rules and regulations, and FWA.

 - b.
 How to Report.
-Covered Persons are required to report concerns and raise questions they may have about compliance issues either orally or in writing to a supervisor, or the Compliance Officer.
-All reports of suspected or actual non-compliance should contain as much detail as possible, including names, dates, times, location, and the specific conduct the individual feels may violate the law or LIBERTY's policies and procedures. - c.
+Covered Persons are required to report concerns and raise questions they may have about compliance issues either orally or in writing to a supervisor, Human Capital, to the Chief Compliance Officer, Market Compliance Officer(s), or to any senior manager/executive leader.
+All reports of suspected or actual non-compliance should contain as much detail as possible, including names, dates, times, location, and the specific conduct the individual perceives may violate the law or LIBERTY's policies and procedures. - c.
 Compliance Hotline.
 In addition to reporting concerns and raising questions, as discussed above, all Covered Persons may call the Hotline to report possible violations, ask questions, or raise compliance concerns.
-The Hotline is available 24/7 and is a dedicated, confidential telephone line maintained by LIBERTY's Compliance team.
+The Hotline is available 24 hours, 7 days a week and is a dedicated, confidential telephone line maintained by LIBERTY's Compliance team.
 All Hotline calls are logged, including the date and time of the call, the reporter's name and contact information (unless the caller wants to remain anonymous) and the nature of the allegation or inquiry.
-The Compliance Officer receives reports of all Hotline calls, monitors the Hotline, investigates and resolves, to the extent possible, any compliance concern (in conjunction with the relevant business unit or senior management).
-Concerns raised which are not related to compliance or FWA are referred to the appropriate department within LIBERTY.
+The Compliance department monitors all Hotline calls and, in coordination with the Compliance Officer, investigates and resolves, to the extent possible, any compliance concern (in conjunction with the relevant business unit or senior management).
+Concerns raised which are not related to compliance or FWA are referred to the appropriate department within LIBERTY for resolution.
+Issues of noncompliance received, including those received through the Compliance Hotline, are reported to the Regulatory Compliance Committee, and Board(s) of Directors.